NandoKstroNet/docker-symfony/README.md

 You have two options to build this image, the first one is pull from Docker Hub:

-	docker pull brunoric/docker-apache2-php-mariadb-symfony
+	docker pull brunoric/docker-symfony

-You can also clone `brunoric/docker-apache2-php-mariadb-symfony` from GitHub and build it yourself from the Dockerfile with the following command executed on the `docker-apache2-php-mariadb-symfony` folder:
+You can also clone `brunoric/docker-symfony` from GitHub and build it yourself from the Dockerfile with the following command executed on the `docker-symfony` folder:

-	docker build -t brunoric/docker-apache2-php-mariadb-symfony .
+	docker build -t brunoric/docker-symfony .

 How to use?
 -----------